You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Case settlement can occur in three different ways.
 The first, a negotiated settlement, is quite common.
 Jury trials are another way and may be required if parties cannot reach a satisfactory settlement.
 A third option is alternative dispute resolution.
 Known as ADR, this method uses decision-makers who assist with mediation or arbitration.
 Mediation involves a facilitator who brings both sides together for a resolution.
 Arbitration is similar to a jury trial, but it involves a small panel of approximately three participants who deliver a binding decision.

 What Is the Standard Fee for a Greenville Personal Injury Lawyer?

-Personal injury lawyers most often work on a contingency where they get paid only upon a case’s successful resolution.
-Fees vary from about 25% to 40%, depending on the law firm and the circumstances surrounding the case.
+Personal injury lawyers often work on a contingency where they get paid only upon a case’s successful resolution.
+Fees vary from about 25% to 40%, depending on the law firm and the case’s circumstances.
 On average, fees are about 33%.
 These fees come out of the settlement amount and include attorney fees, investigation costs, court costs, expert witness fees, and other expenses.

 Personal injury lawyer fees may vary depending on when a case gets resolved.
 Sliding scales may result in lower fees if a case results in a prompt resolution.
 Cases that involve a jury trial or other complexities may result in higher fees.
 Accident victims may also have additional costs such as document filing fees or separate fees that the courts assess.